Generative APIs FAQ

 Can I use OpenAI libraries and APIs with Scaleway's Generative APIs?

-Yes, Scaleway's Generative APIs are designed to be compatible with OpenAI libraries and SDKs, including the OpenAI Python client library and LangChain SDKs.
+Yes, Scaleway's Generative APIs - Serverless is designed to be compatible with OpenAI libraries and SDKs, including the OpenAI Python client library and LangChain SDKs.
 This allows for seamless integration with existing workflows.
+For detailed information, see OpenAI API compatibility documentation.

 How can I convert audio files to a supported format?